bancacy/Bancacy-Desktop-Wallet/README.md

 ## Screenshots

 ## Security Vulnerabilities

-If you discover a security vulnerability within the wallet, please send a note to Lunamonkey via issues and comments.
+If you discover a security vulnerability within the wallet, please send a note to AndyPuppyZ via issues and comments.
 All security vulnerabilities will be promptly addressed.

 ## License